-Yea Year Ended December 31,
+Ye Year Ended December 31,

 2009 2010 2011

 (in thousands)

-Cost of revenues \$ 17 \$9 \$ 39
+Cost of revenues \$ 17 \$ 9 \$ 39

 Research and development 62 286 795

 Sales and marketing 36 256 671

 General and administrative 65 278 615

-Total stock-based compensation expense \$ 180 \$ 829 615 \$2,120
+Total stock-based compensation expense 65 \$ 180 \$ 829 \$2,120

 See Note 14 to Consolidated Financial Statements for a description of how we compute basic and diluted net loss attributable to common stockholders, basic and diluted net loss per share attributable to common stockholders.
-Reflects the conversion of all outstanding shares of preferred stock into 25,170,918 shares of common stock, the conversion of outstanding warrants to purchase 198,256 shares of

-(3) Reflects the conversion of all outstanding shares of preferred stock into 25,170,918 shares of common stock, the conversion of outstanding warrants to purchase 198,256 shares of preferred stock into warrants to purchase 214,930 shares of common stock upon the closing of this offering, and conversion of the outstanding principal amount and paid-in-kind interest under our junior subordinated convertible loan facility into 3,186,644 shares of common stock (at an assumed offering price of \$6.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus).

-(4) Reflects the pro forma adjustments described in (3) above and the sale of 7,272,727 shares of our common stock by us in this offering at an assumed initial public offering price of \$6.50 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
-A \$1.00 increase or decrease in the assumed initial public offering price of \$6.50 per share of \$6.50 per share of common stock would increase or decrease pro forma cash and cash equivalents, working capital, total assets, common stock and additional paid in capital and total stockholders' equiv, each by \$6.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
-The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.
+Reflects the conversion of all outstanding shares of preferred stock into 228,552,739 shares of common stock and the conversion of outstanding warrants to purchase 1,960,179 shares of preferred stock into warrants to purchase 1,951,579 shares of common stock upon the closing of this offering.
+Reflects the conversion of all outstanding shares of preferred stock into 228,552,739 shares of common stock and the conversion of outstanding warrants to purchase 1,800,179 shares of preferred stock into warrants to purchase 1,951,579 shares of common stock upon the closing of this offering.
+Reflects the pro forma adjustments described in (3) above and the sale of shares of our common stock by us in this offering at an assumed initial public offering price of \$ per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ merilion, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated offering expenses of decrease proforma cosh and additional paid in capital by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
+The pro forma as adjusted informati (4)